AMIS-Services/kafka-introduction-workshop/lab1-looking-around-kafka/readme.md

 done
 ```

-By ending the command in the loop with an & character, we run each command in the background and in parallel.
+By ending the command in the loop with an & character, we run each command in the background and all loop iterations therefore in parallel.

 If you check the consumer, you can see that the messages are not received in the same order as they were sent, because of the different partitions, and the messages being published in multiple partitions.
 We can force order by using a key when publishing the messages and always using the same value for the key; the consequence of using the same key for these messages is that all messages are assigned to same partition.
 Messages are strictly ordered within partitions - but not across partitions.